After completing seven years of undergraduate and graduate

 Before, many of the experimental pieces were smaller.
 Now, the focus

-is on exploring
+is exploring

 a larger scale and taking

 bigger risks.
-Before, often work

 Now, the whole thing is about being